-The fourth day was full of sessions , dedicated for self-empowerment and where oriented on experiential learning principles, like “Kolb’s” theory.
-Group discussed meaning of footprint on environment and had session about recycling and waste control.
+The fourth day was full of sessions, dedicated to self-empowerment and were oriented on experiential learning principles, like “Kolb’s” theory.
+Group discussed the meaning of footprint on the environment and had a session about recycling and waste control.

 The sixth day was full of the performance- in the middle of the festival territory participants out of the sudden started flashmob with use of plastic bottles and invited all people to take part in.
 Later using moving performance they brought people who got interested in event to the social bar “Booksa”, where they made a lecture to make people aware of their influence on environment.The same evening the whole group took a night train to Tbilisi, where the last day was supposed to be.

 The seventh day was held in the office of YPE, where the participants came up with the idea of making brochures - a guide for being eco-friendly.
 After the final discussion the participants shared their emotions and future steps for the dissemination of gained knowledge.